 The last three outputs are only present if a counter is instrumented.
-Please also refer to the figure below.
+Refer to the figure below.

 The implementation of the RAM table is identical to the implementation of the sample buffer (that is, the device buffertype setting selects the implementation of both the sample buffer and the state-machine RAM table).